hisptz/dhis2-public-portal/apps/docs/docs/deployment/portal/deploy_using_docker.md

 # Deploying using Docker

-Docker is the recommended method for deploying the DHIS2 Public Portal in production environments.
+Docker is the recommended method for deploying the DHIS2 FlexiPortal in production environments.
 This guide will walk you through the process of deploying the Portal using Docker.

 ## Prerequisites